-Combination Application: A project applying for incentives which contains a combination of Level 2 and DCFC chargers at a single site.
+Combination application: A project applying for incentives that contains a combination of Level 2 and DCFC chargers at a single site.

-Combined Charging Standard (CCS): A multi-national developed standard for EV DCFC.
+Combined Charging Standard (CCS): A multinational developed standard for EV DCFC.

-Connector: The plug delivering power between the charger and the on-board vehicle charging equipment.
+Connector: The plug delivering power between the charger and the onboard vehicle charging equipment.

-Disadvantaged Communities (DACs): These communities are disproportionately burdened by multiple sources of pollution as identified in the California Communities Environmental Health Screening Tool CalEnviroScreen Version 3.0 developed by the California Environmental Protection Agency's Office of Environmental Health Hazard Assessment.
-Census tracts in the top 25 percent of CalEnviroScreen 3.0 scores are eligible for the increased incentive through the Project.
+Disadvantaged communities (DACs): These communities are disproportionately burdened by multiple sources of pollution as identified in the California Communities Environmental Health Screening Tool CalEnviroScreen Version 3.0 developed by the California Environmental Protection Agency's Office of Environmental Health Hazard Assessment.
+Census tracts in the top 25% of CalEnviroScreen 3.0 scores are eligible for the increased incentive through the Project.

-DC Fast Charger (DCFC): A charger that provides direct current to support charging at higher rates with inputs of 480+ volts and output power ranges of 50 kW up to 350 kW.
-DC Fast chargers have multiple standards for connectors with three types of connectors including CHAdeMO, CCS or Tesla.
+DC fast charger (DCFC): A charger that provides direct current to support charging at higher rates with inputs of 480+ volts and output power ranges of 50 kW up to 350 kW.
+DC fast chargers have multiple standards for connectors with three types of connectors including CHAdeMO, CCS or Tesla.

-Electric Vehicle Service Provider (EVSP): A business that can provide connectivity across a network of chargers.
-Connecting a central server, the provider manages the software, database, and communication interface that enables operation of the station.
+Electric vehicle service provider (EVSP): A business that can provide connectivity across a network of chargers.
+Connecting a central server, the provider manages the software, database and communication interface that enables operation of the station.
 Some EVSPs also provide charger installation and contracting services.

-Energy Storage (ES): A battery that uses a smart energy management system to charge and discharge as needed.
+Energy storage (ES): A battery that uses a smart energy management system to charge and discharge as needed.
 Generally, ES is installed as a peak load shaving strategy and can be particularly effective in reducing energy consumption from the grid while L2 or DCFC equipment is in operation.
-ES equipment is an eligible cost towards the project cost but is not required and does not increase the incentive amount.
+ES equipment is an eligible cost toward the project cost but is not required and does not increase the incentive amount.